TrevorGHSeay/goto-Toggle/RichTextBetween.md

 ### RichTextBetween

-This method is meant to be used as a wrapper for to grab the text string between two locations in a WPF Rich Text Box.
+This method is meant to be used as a wrapper for to grab the text string between two locations in a WPF RichTextBox.

     string RichTextBetween(TextPointer start, Textpointer end)
     {